pinkidagar18/Algerian-Forest-Fire-Prediction-System/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the MIT License.
+See LICENSE for more information

 ## 🙏 Acknowledgments